A Place for Learning

-The Appleton makes educational tours of the permanent collection and temporary exchibition available for students and youth groups.
-Art activities are available as part of your visit when reserved 30 days in advance, for an additional fee of $.50 per youth.
-Due to the popularity of our school tour art activity program, it is recommended that you have two possible dates in consideration when making your reservation so we may accomodate your group.
-Special subject tours are also available upon request.
-For more information about group tours to the Appleton, please contact Lara Sundberg.
+The Appleton provides educational tours of the permanent collection and temporary exhibitions available for students and youth groups.
+Special subject tours and time to create art in our ARTSpace are also available upon request.
+Due to the popularity of the Field Trip Program, it is recommended that you schedule well in advance and have two possible dates when making your reservation so we may accommodate your group.
+For more information about group tours and field trips to the Appleton, please contact Griselle Gonzalez-Vazquez.

-When making plans for a youth tour at the Appleton, please keep in mind:
+When making plans for field trips or youth tours of the Appleton, please keep in mind:

 Group Admission Rates

-The rates below apply to groups of 15 or more.
+The following rates apply to groups of 15 or more.
 For groups of less than 15, regular museum admission prices apply.
-Payment can be made in person the day of the tour, or for other payment options, please contact Lara Sundberg.
+Payment can be made in person the day of the tour or for other payment options, contact Griselle Gonzalez-Vazquez.

 |YOUTH (10-18 YRS)||$4.00|